ekr/tls13-spec/draft-ietf-tls-tls13.md

    or accept the PSK but reject 0-RTT.

-4. Otherwise, store the ClientHello as long as its expected_arrival_time is inside the the window and accept 0-RTT.
+4. Otherwise, store the ClientHello as long as its expected_arrival_time is inside the the window, and accept 0-RTT.

 The server MUST derive the storage key only from validated sections